How to finance a home renovation

 Match the financing option to the size of the renovation

-With all of these options, how do you narrow down the right one for your situation?
-As a start, consider the size of your renovation budge
+With all of these home renovation financing options, how do you narrow down the right one for your situation?
+As a start, consider the size of your renovation budget.

 For projects between $5,000 to $30,000, a personal loan or line of credit are good options.
 Repayments will be on a scheduled basis, so you know exactly how much you’ll pay and for how long.